-v.
-The investigation shall be conducted as soon as is reasonably possible and shall be completed in twenty (20) working days unless otherwise agreed to by the parties, such agreement not to be unreasonably withheld.
+- e.
+Where there is an investigation, the investigation shall be conducted as soon as is reasonably possible and shall be completed in twenty (20) working days unless otherwise agreed to by the parties, such agreement not to be unreasonably withheld. - f.
+Participation in mediation or an alternative dispute resolution process (per Article E.2.11.a.ii) shall not preclude an employee from making a new complaint should the harassment continue or resume following this process.

-4. Remedies
+Remedies

-- a.
-Where the investigation determines harassment has taken place, the complainant shall, when appropriate, be entitled to but not limited to: - i. reinstatement of sick leave used as a result of the harassment; - ii. any necessary counselling where EFAP services are fully utilised or where EFAP cannot provide the necessary services to deal with the negative effects of the harassment; - iii. redress of any career advancement or success denied due to the negative effects of the harassment; - iv. recovery of other losses and/or remedies which are directly related to the harassment. - b.
-Where the investigator has concluded that harassment or sexual harassment has occurred, and the harasser is a member of the bargaining unit, any disciplinary sanctions that are taken against the harasser shall be done in accordance with provisions in the agreement regarding discipline for misconduct. - c.
-The local and the complainant shall be informed in writing that disciplinary action was or was not taken. - d.
-If the harassment results in the transfer of an employee it shall be the harasser who is transferred, except where the complainant requests to be transferred. - e.
-If the employer fails to follow the provisions of the collective agreement, or the complainant is not satisfied with the remedy, the complainant may initiate a grievance at Step 3 of Article A.6 (Grievance Procedure).
+- 12. Where the investigation determines harassment has taken place, the complainant shall, when appropriate, be entitled to but not limited to: - a. reinstatement of sick leave used as a result of the harassment; - any necessary counselling where EFAP services are fully utilised or where EFAP cannot provide the necessary services to deal with the negative effects of the harassment; - c. redress of any career advancement or success denied due to the negative effects of the harassment;

+- d. recovery of other losses and/or remedies which are directly related to the harassment. - 13.
+Where the investigator has concluded that harassment or sexual harassment has occurred, and the harasser is a member of the bargaining unit, any disciplinary sanctions that are taken against the harasser shall be done in accordance with provisions in the agreement regarding discipline for misconduct. - 14.
+The local and the complainant shall be informed in writing whether there was a finding of harassment, and whether disciplinary action was or was not taken. - 15.
+If the harassment results in the transfer of an employee it shall be the harasser who is transferred, except where the complainant requests to be transferred. - 16.
+If the employer fails to follow the provisions of the Collective Agreement, or the complainant is not satisfied with the remedy, the complainant may initiate a grievance at Step 3 of Article A.6 (Grievance Procedure).
 In the event the alleged harasser is the superintendent, the parties agree to refer the complaint directly to expedited arbitration.